Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: EXPERIMENTS

 \section{EXPERIMENTS}

 To demonstrate the advantages of our approach, we perform the following analyses:

-\begin{itemize} \item We compare quadrotor trajectories before and after training, where the initial setting uses a gate-aligned pose and initial fixed weights. \item We compare our method with the state-of-the-art trajectory optimization approach. \item We evaluate our approach against a naive model-free reinforcement learning method.
+\begin{itemize} \item We compare quadrotor trajectories before and after training, where the initial setting uses a gate-aligned pose and initial fixed weights. \item We validate our method through extensive hardware experiments and demonstrate improved disturbance rejection capability. \item We evaluate the training efficiency of our approach against closely related NN-MPC methods and a model-free reinforcement learning baseline.

 \end{itemize}